ami-iit/.github/profile/README.md

 Welcome to the GitHub organization of the Artificial and Mechanical Intelligence lab at the Italian Institute of Technology.

-If you want ot know more about us:
+If you want to know more about us:
 * Visit our website at [**🌐 https://ami.iit.it/**](https://ami.iit.it/)
 * Follow us on Instagram https://www.instagram.com/artificialmechintelligence/
 * Follow us on Twitter https://twitter.com/ami_iit